How to get help for alcohol addiction

 If that sounds like you, we want to encourage you to continue reading.
-Private Rehab Helper is here to help you overcome alcohol so that you can lead a normal, productive, and happy life.
+Private Rehab Guide is here to help you overcome alcohol so that you can lead a normal, productive, and happy life.
 All of the information you will find below should be useful in your quest to be alcohol-free.

 Lastly, knowing your treatment options and asking for help will not do you much good if you are not willing to follow through on your decision to stop drinking.
-An alcohol free life is wholly dependent on your willingness to co-operate.
+An addiction-free life is wholly dependent on your willingness to co-operate.
 If you follow through on your commitment to quit, you are a lot less likely to relapse in the future.

 You might find it helps to involve your family and friends in the process, giving you an extra push to commit to treatment and rebuild relationships.
 Nobody can force you to get help; that has to come from you.
 However, opening up to loved ones may encourage you to make positive change by attending your treatment programme, completing the treatment and have a support network should you ever show any signs of returning to alcohol consumption.